Insights

 In some cases, the impacted wine is categorized as a library wine.
 Library wines are bottles/cases of a vintage that are held back by the wineries after the debut, to be released at a later date.

 With library wines, there is often limited sales data, and the projected sales price of the wine can be highly subjective.
-There is also the possibility that older wine may have spoiled, raising issues of obsolescence.
+There is also the possibility that the older wine has spoiled, raising concerns about obsolescence.

 In these instances, we will look at all available sales data and, in some cases, it is appropriate to appoint a wine expert to assist with the valuation.